 Some firms provide every imaginable online service, while other firms lag in the cyber world.

 What are your priorities with this?
-Do you like to manage your money or invest with an app on your phone or are you a little more comfortable investing from your computer, like me?
+Do you like to invest with an app on your phone or are you a little more comfortable investing from your computer, like me?

 Now, many investment firms are better suited to phone investors vs personal computer investors.
-Think about what investment style works best for you, mobile vs office, and choose accordingly.
+Think about what investment style works best for you, mobile vs office, and choose your brokerage firm accordingly.